Santa Monica Family and Medical Leave Act Lawyer

 California employees have federal- and state-level protections for taking time off work to address medical conditions or care for family members.
 The federal Family and Medical Leave Act (FMLA) provides qualifying Santa Monica employees with unpaid, job-protected leave.
 If you are denied this medical leave, despite having good cause, or are retaliated against for taking your medical leave, you need to find a Santa Monica family and medical leave act lawyer.

 FMLA leave applies when an employee or their loved ones have emergency medical issues or need to care for a new child in the family.
 It provides leave for up to 12 weeks.
 As an employee, you have rights, including this right to medical leave.
 If you lost your job after taking medical leave, or had your pay or benefits cut, this could be retaliation.
-An employment attorney can review your circumstances and determine if you have a retaliation claim or if your employer is violating the FMLA by denying you leave.
+An employment attorney in Santa Monica, California can review your circumstances and determine if you have a retaliation claim or if your employer is violating the FMLA by denying you leave.

 At the Law Offices of Miguel S. Ramirez, we can help you understand your rights and defend you if your employer is violating those rights.
 If you have been refused a good-faith FMLA leave request, or have lost your job while taking protected leave, you deserve compensation.
 We can help you protect your rights while you take the time you need to care for yourself and your family.